Insights Dashboard

 Navigate visual analytics including interview counts, completion rates, quality distributions, and participant statistics.

-The insights dashboard gives you a visual overview of your study's progress and results at a glance.
-Instead of reading through individual interviews, you can quickly see how many responses you've collected, how the quality distribution looks, what the completion rate is, and what themes are emerging — all in one place.
+The study results page gives you an overview of your study's progress and findings.
+Instead of reading through individual interviews, you can quickly see how many responses you've collected, how the quality distribution looks, what the completion rate is, and what themes are emerging — organized across three tabs.

-The most fundamental metric: how many interviews have been completed.
+The most fundamental metrics: how many interviews are at each stage.
 You'll see:

-- Total completed interviews: The number of finished conversations
+- Completed interviews: The number of finished conversations

-- Interviews in progress: Participants who started but haven't finished
+- Partial interviews: Participants who started but haven't finished

 This gives you an immediate sense of how far along your study is and whether you need to recruit more participants.